Alcide-Zhao/alcide.zhao.github.io/_posts/2020-07-8-ssh-config.md

   - jump client
 ---

-Often, you aneed to connect to a dozen of HPCs remotely fron a local UNIX environment (your laptop or woekstation) on a daily basis.
-For this purpose, you struggle to remember all these various usernames, remote addresses and command line options.
+Often, you need to connect to a dozen of HPCs remotely fron a local UNIX environment (your laptop or woekstation) on a daily basis.
+For this purpose, you struggle to remember all these various usernames, remote host addresses and command line options.
 You can of course create alias in your .bashrc (or .zshrc for macOS) file to make it easier.
-However, the `~/.ssh/config` file provides a more flexible and elegent way to make your life much easier.
+However, the `~/.ssh/config` file provides a more flexible and elegent way that can make your life much more decent.

-This file is usually here: `~/.ssh/config`.
-Create it if does not exist, and you can edit this file following my examples below
+You can find it here: `~/.ssh/config`.
+Create if it does not exist, and edit it following my instructions below

 ## A simple example to start with
-Let's say you would like to connect to a remote cluster (HPC1.exaple.net), and your used ID to HPC1 is HPC1_user_ID.
+Let's say you would like to connect to a remote cluster HPC1 (HPC1.exaple.net), and your used ID to HPC1 is HPC1_user_ID.
 By putting the following into your `~/.ssh/config`, you can simply connect to HPC1 by `$ ssh HPC1`.
 <pre>
 Host HPC1
 	HostName HPC1.exaple.net
 	Port 2222   # NB: Change the port number according to your remote host, or just delete this line.
 	User HPC1_user_ID
 </pre>
-You can also do `ssh -X HPC1` to have X forwarding on.
+You can also do `ssh -X HPC1` to have X11-forwarding on.
-Thereafter, if you put an alias in your .bashrc such as `alias C2HPC1="ssh -X HPC1"`, you can connect to HPC1 simply by '$ C2HPC1'.
+Thereafter, if you put an alias in your .bashrc such as `alias C2HPC1="ssh -X HPC1"`, you can connect to HPC1 simply by `$ C2HPC1`.

-You may wonder why this is better than a sinple alias in .bashrc such as `C2HPC1='ssh -X HPC1_user_ID@HPC1.exaple.net'`.
-Well, continue with this article, and you will be amased by the answer.
+You may wonder why this is better than a simple alias in .bashrc like `C2HPC1='ssh -X HPC1_user_ID@HPC1.exaple.net'`.
+Well, continue with this article, and you will be amased by the reason.

 ## To make global configurations
 Nornally, you would like to have some configurations that apply when you connect to each of the dozen of remote clusters.
-To do this, you may want to put the following ar the top of your `~/.ssh/config`:
+To do this, you may want to put the following at the top of your `~/.ssh/config` file:
 <pre>
 Host *
 	ServerAliveInterval 30